 - Communication plan on specific actions for residents to improve air quality such as more efficient use of automobiles and rethinking home thermostat settings

-- Implement a “no idle” policy for cars, commercial vehicles and Town vehicles (e.g. school buses), and post 10 “No Idle” signs at strategic locations
+- Provide education about and enforcement of State’s “no idle” policy for cars, commercial vehicles and Town vehicles including school buses (i.e., a vehicle may not operate for more than 3 consecutive minutes when not in motion except in specifically exempted circumstances), and post 10 “No Idle” signs at strategic locations

-- Convert 10 of the Town’s fleet of school buses from diesel to electric power
+- Convert, on average, 10 of the Town’s fleet of school buses from diesel to electric power every year starting in 2025

 - Fast-charging EV stations for cars and trucks at our rest stops